facebook/chef-utils/README.md

 License
 =======
-These files are available under the Apache license.
+These files are available under the Apache license unless otherwise specified.